 - a.
-Maintain Official Contact Information-All counties must maintain correct grant official contact information on the Commission's Grant and Plan Management Website (http://tidc.tamu.edu).
-Counties must advise the Commission of changes in the authorized official, program director, financial officer, local administrative district judge, local statutory county judge and county judge by updating contact information.
-Commission staff will use e-mail whenever possible to notify counties of required reports and funding opportunities. - b.
+Maintain Official Contact Information-All counties must maintain correct grant official contact information on TIDC's Grant, Reporting, and Plan Management Website (http://tidc.tamu.edu).
+Counties must advise TIDC of changes in the authorized official, program director, financial officer, local administrative district judge, local statutory county judge and county judge by updating contact information.
+TIDC staff will use e-mail whenever possible to notify counties of required reports and funding opportunities. - b.
 Reports Online fiscal and program reports are required each quarter.
 All grants will require at least one follow-up report outside of the grant period.
-A reporting schedule will be provided in the Statement of Grant Award (SGA) if the Commission authorizes a grant award.
+A reporting schedule will be provided in the Statement of Grant Award (SGA) if TIDC authorizes a grant award.